Information current 19 October 2020

 - Tourism experiences, accommodation, dining in restaurants, cafes, pubs, registered or licensed clubs, RSL Clubs, food courts and hotels, nightclubs, beauty therapies and casinos can all operate with required COVID Safe documentation in place.
 More information here.

 - Similar to the way airlines operate, tourism experiences (up to 50 people) can seat guests together during the tourism experience, with 1.5m physical distancing in place at all other times possible.
 Businesses must comply with the checklist in the updated Queensland Tourism and Accommodation Industry Plan.
 Larger tourism experiences can still follow the guidelines and principles of the Industry Plan and carry greater capacity subject to available space.
 More information here.

-- Weddings and funerals up to 100 people.
+- Weddings of up to 100 people (with dancing for 40 people at a time with a COVID Safe Plan) and funerals up to 100 people.
 More information here.